-- (1) Flow is steady. - (2) Flow is gradually varied.
+- 1. Flow is steady. - 2.
+Flow is gradually varied.
 (Except at hydraulic structures such as: bridges; culverts; and weirs.
-At these locations, where the flow can be rapidly varied, the momentum equation or other empirical equations are used.) - (3) Flow is one dimensional (i.e., velocity components in directions other than the direction of flow are not accounted for). - (4) River channels have "small" slopes, say less than 1:10.
+At these locations, where the flow can be rapidly varied, the momentum equation or other empirical equations are used.) - 3.
+Flow is one dimensional (i.e., velocity components in directions other than the direction of flow are not accounted for). - 4.
+River channels have "small" slopes, say less than 1:10.

-Flow is assumed to be steady because time dependant terms are not included in the energy equation (Equation 2-1).
-Flow is assumed to be gradually varied because Equation 2-1 is based on the premise that a hydrostatic pressure distribution exists at each cross section.
+Flow is assumed to be steady because time dependent terms are not included in the energy equation (.Equations for Basic Profile Calculations v6.4:Energy Equation).
+Flow is assumed to be gradually varied because (.Equations for Basic Profile Calculations v6.4:Energy Equation) is based on the premise that a hydrostatic pressure distribution exists at each cross section.
 At locations where the flow is rapidly varied, the program switches to the momentum equation or other empirical equations.
-Flow is assumed to be one-dimensional because Equation 2-19 is based on the premise that the total energy head is the same for all points in a cross section.
+Flow is assumed to be one-dimensional because (19) is based on the premise that the total energy head is the same for all points in a cross section.